MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/good-guide.md

 ms.date: 10/01/2019
 ms.service: crm-online
 ms.topic: article
-title: How ot make a good mixed reality guide in Dynamics 365 Guides ms.reviewer: v-brycho
+title: How to make a good mixed reality guide in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# How to make a good mixed reality guide
+# How to make a great mixed reality guide

-The other documentation online focuses on helping you learn the how to use the Guides applications and their various features, this document focuses on how to author good guide content to best communicate instructions to your operators.
-We suggest reading all other documentation first to get a good understanding of how to use the Guides applications, and then refer to this documentation to start authoring high quality guides.
+Other online documentation in Dynamics 365 Guides focuses on helping you learn how to use the Dyanmics 365 Guides applications and their various features.
+This document focuses on how to author great guide content to best communicate instructions to your operators.
+We suggest reading all other documentation first to get a good understanding of how to use the Dynamics 365 Guides applications, and then refer to this documentation to start authoring high-quality guides.

-Making Good Mixed Reality Guides - Getting Started
+## Gett started

-A.	Gather Content
+### Gather content

 Gather as much content as you can before you begin creating your guide.
 This includes images, videos, and 3D content (if you have any), and the physical objects themselves (if feasible).
 Don’t worry if you don’t have any 3D content.
 Guides includes a 3D Toolkit (including simple models such as arrows, hands, zones, etc.) that you can use to get started.

-B.	Understand the space
+### Understand the space

 Make sure you understand the space, the procedure, and the workflow you’re authoring for.
 Arrange for access to the space so you understand the real-world environment.
 You’ll also need access to the space to align the guide and place holograms later.

-C.	Build references
+### Build references

 A great way to start is to create a video of the procedure you want to show, or have someone (an expert in that process, for example) create one for you.
 You can refer to the video as you create your guide.
 If you’re using a video as a starting point, make sure it’s representative of the guide you want to create.
 For example, are you creating a guide for an expert or a novice?

-D.	Understand Your Lesson Objectives and Target Audience
+### Understand your lesson objectives and target audience

 It is critical to understand your lesson objectives and target audience before developing your guide.
 Lesson objectives include various sub-objectives that are needed to accomplish an overall Guides objective.
 Additionally, understanding your target population will help you tailor your guide to provide the right amount of complexity needed to communicate information to your operators.
 For example, will your audience understand how to use specific tools, or the names of specific machinery?

-What features can you use as an author to make a good guide?
+## What features can you use as an author to make a good guide?

 Guide Structure